 With more humidity and warmer weather, summer is the perfect time to try retinoids.
 Retinoids are great for your skin.
 They can help with acne, smooth the texture of your skin, rebuild collagen to fight wrinkles, and remove dark spots.
 Be sure to start slowly to avoid the potential drying side effects.
 Also, you must wear sunscreen and a wide-brimmed hat when outside.
 You do not want direct sunlight on your face while using retinoids.

 Summer is a great time to use antioxidant serums, like vitamin C. Antioxidants will scavenge up the free radicals from the sun to prevent collagen breakdown and subsequent wrinkles.
 Vitamin C can also help rebuild collagen and remove brown spots.
+Some skin supplements may also boost collagen production from within.

 Summer can wreak havoc on your skin if you are not prepared.
 Most must alter their summer skincare routines to adjust for warmer, more humid weather.
 Everyone's skin is different, and your personal summer skincare routine should reflect that difference.
 If you need help finding the right products for your summer skin, ask your board-certified dermatologist for help and guidance.